Bentall Dental Centre

 - To place veneers requires a minimum of three appointments.
 The first appointment is to take an impression of your already existing smile.
 The number of veneers we use is dictated by your needs.
 Some people have a toothier smile than others; therefore, more veneers are needed.

 - We do a wax-up for you to see what your smile will look like with veneers.
 This step allows us to make sure we understand your desires.

 - If you are doing a few veneers, we suggest whitening the teeth first so that all your teeth will match.

 - The teeth are prepped.
 To prepare the teeth for the veneers, the teeth are lightly reduced on the facial aspect to allow for the small added thickness of the veneer.
-Usually, about half a millimeter of the tooth is removed, which may require a local anesthetic.
-For ceramic veneers, a mold is taken of the teeth, which is sent to the laboratory for the fabrication of the veneers.
+Usually, about half a millimetre of the tooth is removed, which may require a local anesthetic.
+For ceramic veneers, a mould is taken of the teeth, which is sent to the laboratory for the fabrication of the veneers.

 - We put temporaries on your teeth to wear until our lab fabricates the permanent veneers.

-- When your ceramic veneers are ready, we place each veneer on the teeth to check their fit and get a sense of the shade or color.
+- When your ceramic veneers are ready, we place each veneer on the teeth to check their fit and get a sense of the shade or colour.
 While the veneers are resting on your teeth, we view the results and provide feedback.
-The color cannot be altered after veneers are cemented.
+The colour cannot be altered after veneers are cemented.
 To apply the veneer, the tooth is cleansed with specific chemicals to achieve a bond.
 After a special cement is sandwiched between the veneer and tooth, a light beam hardens the cement.
 The veneers are cemented on and you are thrilled!